 - Backpackers car market – this is a very popular option with backpackers, as it provides a one stop shop for traveller to traveller vehicle sales.
 They can sort you out with all the paperwork, provide insurance, and there is a garage over the road for mechanical inspections.
 However, our experience was that vehicles here were far more expensive than the other options, and we heard some negative feedback about the place from fellow travellers.
 It also featured recently on a TV programme in NZ, where undercover reporters showed that around 40% of the cars are actually being sold by dealers rather than backpackers.
 So buyer beware on that one!

 - Ellerslie Car Fair – this Car Market is held once a week on a Sunday.
 There is a $35 fee for sellers, and there are on site vehicle inspection services.
 This is a really great place to visit as a buyer to get an idea of what is on offer.
 As a seller, be aware that a lot of local dealers visit here looking to snap up a bargain from desperate travellers, so don’t get talked out of a fair price for your vehicle.

 If you are staying in a hostel, it will most likely have a noticeboard, which will probably have a swathe of leaflets from fellow travellers looking to sell their vehicle.
 Supermarkets and cafes will probably also have noticeboards that are worth taking a look at.

-I hope this post has helped you a little bit with buying a selling a vehicle in New Zealand.
-I spent a year travelling New Zealand in a van I bought.
+And that’s it for our guide to buying and selling a vehicle in New Zealand!
+I spent a year travelling New Zealand in a van I bought, and had an incredible time.
 This ended up costing me very little, as I sold the van at the end, so the only costs were on-going maintenance and fuel.